 - The recommended minimum in order to see concrete results is 10 minutes per day, but believe me it is addictive and once you get going you won’t want to stop.
 If you can manage 30 minutes a day, 3-4 times a week you should notice a dramatic difference in around 4 weeks.

 - Hula Hooping is also aerobic which of course means your stamina will improve and you will burn calories.
 A 30 minute workout will see you not only burn anything up to 250 calories but also drop inches around your waist.

 - As with any exercise, incorporating weights will add a greater resistance to the workout and strengthen and tone the abs more, so go for a weighted hoop.
-I have a circus hoop I bought from Flames N' Games which is around 40 inches and weighs about 1.5kg but Amazon sell similar for around £20.
+I have a circus hoop which is around 40 inches and weighs about 1.5kg.

-Getting started is the hardest thing but I found that the Forward Stance is the most effective to begin with.
-Everyone assumes you need to swirl the hoop around in a circle by swinging your hips in a circular motion but actually you need to position your feet hip width apart, place one slightly in front of the other, tuck your pelvis under, place the hoop around your waist and then after a quick move counter clockwise you shift your weight forwards and backwards to maintain the hoop’s momentum.
+It is natural to assume you need to swirl the hoop around in a circle by simply swinging your hips in a circular motion but this doesn’t work.
+You actually need to position your feet hip width apart, place one slightly in front of the other, tuck your pelvis under, place the hoop around your waist and then after a quick move counter clockwise you shift your weight forwards and backwards to maintain the hoop’s momentum.

-Once you have mastered this there are many exercises online that can help you to vary your routine and work harder to increase your heart rate.
-I often let my hoop slip down to my hips which then requires additional effort in a sideways motion to prevent it from falling to the ground.
+Once you have mastered this there are many exercises online that can help you to vary your routine and work harder to increase your heart rate if you want to.
 Occasionally I will also hold hand weights and try to keep my arms at shoulder height to strengthen and tone my arms at the same time as I twirl.